The Right To Work: What Do You Need?

 - Are dates of birth consistent across documents and with the person’s appearance?

-- Are there any expiry dates to be taken account of, if applicable?
+- Are there any expiry dates to be taken into account, if applicable?

 - Have you checked work restrictions to determine if the person is able to work for you?
 For example, students may have limited permission to work during term times only